nutanix-japan/hycu/hycu/hycu.rst

 HYCU provides tight integration with Nutanix clusters running either AHV or ESXi.
 Rather than relying on traditional hypervisor "stun" snapshots, HYCU speaks directly to the Nutanix Distributed Storage Fabric to determine changed blocks via API and leverage efficient `redirect-on-write snapshots <https://nutanixbible.com/#anchor-book-of-acropolis-snapshots-and-clones>`_.

 If the cluster on which the HYCU virtual appliance is being deployed is a Nutanix Mine appliance, then the Nutanix Mine cluster needs to be added as both a source and target within HYCU.

-When deploying HYCU to a Mine appliance, the HYCU Dashboard can be deployed to the Prism Element of the cluster with one-click after adding the Nutanix Cluster as a Source.
+When deploying HYCU to a Mine appliance, the HYCU Dashboard can be deployed to the Prism Element of the cluster with one-click after adding the Nutanix Cluster as a Source:

 #.
 Open \https://<*HYCU-VM-IP*>:8443/ in a browser.
 Log in to the **HYCU** HTML5 web interface using the default credentials: